-Boundary-Line is an Ordnance Survey dataset within the business geographics portfolio of products.
-It provides administrative and electoral boundaries and their names for England, Scotland and Wales.
-Boundary-Line represents a full hierarchy of boundaries.
+Boundary-Line provides administrative and electoral boundaries and their names for England, Scotland and Wales.
+Boundary-Line represents the hierarchy of boundaries in Great Britain.

 Boundary-Line for England and Wales was initially digitised from Ordnance Survey's boundary record sheets at 1:10 000 scale (or, in some cases, at 1:10 560 scale).